Find out why Mallorca is the number one place to move to in the Mediterranean and why it continues to appeal to thousands of expats every year.

 Palma’s mayor José Hila Vargas reveals his plans for 2020 as he hopes to create a city that is innovative, sustainable and open all year around.

-The month of October on Mallorca offers visitors a rich variety of autumn activities and events, both cultural and sporting across the island.
+The month of October on Mallorca offers visitors a rich variety of autumn activities.
+Now the weather has cooled, it’s the perfect time to go hiking.

 International artists, musicians and designers come to Mallorca to celebrate its creative history and tradition.
 It’s a magnet for cultural enthusiasts!